arnabaghorai/Automate-Project-Setup/README.md

 To Know more : `automate -h`or `automate --help`

-( Tip : Set the path to dist/automate in your environment variable and run the executable from anywhere)
+( Tip : Set the path of dist/automate in your environment variable and run the executable from anywhere)